dscheinah/op-cms/README.md

 To create a custom template, start with a copy of the example code to e.g. `.website`.
 Also point the CMS to your template, by providing a `config/template.local.php` override containing `return ['template' => __DIR__ . '/../.website/template.phtml'];`.

+You also need to make sure that both your apps do have (write) access to the configured image folders.
+You may need to change these with an override and use volumes in production.

 If you intend to create a separate project for the website, you need to adapt the `TemplateEmitterProvider` and `Template/*ValueProvider` with its dependencies.
 You also need a way to provide shared read access to your template and database.